Sally Ann (Smith) Vickery peacefully passed away at Troy Community Hospital, surrounded by her loved ones on December 31, 2019, at the age of 82.

 Family and friends are welcome to call from 1:00 to 3:00 p.m. on Saturday, January 4, 2020, at the Gerald W. Vickery, Jr. Funeral Home, 1093 West Main St., Troy, Pennsylvania.
 A funeral will follow thereafter.
 In lieu of flowers, please consider a donation in Sally Vickery’s memory to the First United Methodist (Holy Trinity) Church and/or American Cancer Society.

-To plant a tree in memory of Sally Ann (Smith) Vickery, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Sally Ann (Smith) Vickery, please visit our floral store.